 Serve the Termination Papers

 After you file a termination of parental rights case, the next step is to make sure the other parent is “served” with the papers.
-You may also need to serve the Child Support Office, and you may need to serve the parent's nearest relative living in Nevada if you can't find the parent.
-Visit this section to learn about how to have the parent served, who else to serve, and what to do if you do not know where to find the parent.
+The court does not serve the papers - it is up to you to make sure the papers are served!
+Visit this section to learn how to have the parent served, who else to serve, and what to do if you do not know where to find the parent.

-Please read the information on this page very carefully.
-The Court does not serve the papers for you.
-It is up to YOU to make sure the right people get served.
+Read the information on this page very carefully.
 If the right people are not properly served, your case could get dismissed and you will have to start all over!

 You will have to serve the following people/agencies: